-In Waldenström’s macroglobulinemia, the lymphocytes are similar in shape to plasma cells.
+In Waldenstrom’s macroglobulinemia, the lymphocytes are similar in shape to plasma cells.
 Plasma cells make antibodies, which are specialized proteins that help make viruses and bacteria harmless to the body.
 Specifically, plasma cells make an antibody called immunoglobulin M (IgM).
-Another name for Waldenström’s macroglobulinemia is lymphoplasmacytic lymphoma.
-It is classified as an indolent (low-grade) type of lymphoma.
+Another name for Waldenstrom’s macroglobulinemia is lymphoplasmacytic lymphoma.
+It is classified as an indolent, or low-grade, type of lymphoma.
 Learn more about the subtypes of NHL .

 Looking for More of an Overview?